gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy's mother made her and Sindy practice over and over again on one of the trees behind their house.
-"Just in case," she said when her children complained it was boring and they were tired.
+"Just in case," she said when her children complained that it was boring and they were tired.
 "Just in case."

 If this wasn't "in case", Maddy didn't know what would be.

-Her feet hit the bot squarely in its midsection.
-She kicked as hard as she could.
+As her feet hit the bot squarely in its midsection she kicked as hard as she could.
 The force of the blow toppled the bot backward into the river and sent her tumbling awkwardly in the other direction.
 She landed with a splash that soaked whatever parts of her had still been dry.

 "Maddy!"
 Gumption yelled,
-doubling back to help her to her feet.
+running over to help her to her feet.

 "Run!" she shouted at him again.
 The bot was already righting itself.